snehpatel111/RiskGame/README.md

 To get started with the Risk game:

 1. Clone this repository to your local machine.
-2. Build the project using your preferred build tool (e.g., Gradle or Maven).
+2. Build the project using `mvn compile` or `mvn clean package`.
-3. Run the game.
+3. Run the game using `mvn exec:java -Dexce.mainClass="Controllers.GameEngine"`

 ## Contributors

 - Sneh Patel
 - Romit Patel
 - Rushi Donga